Updated On 10/12/2017 | Originally Published On 07/15/2015

 This way, you'll avoid using up resources (like paper and petroleum) from store-bought props, which often wind up in landfills.
 "You can save money and make an impact in a way that fits with your family's traditions," says Colwell-Lipson.
 Here are some fun, easy ways to set the mood for a spooky celebration:

-- Dig through your recycling bin for craft supplies.
-For your walkway, use tin cans to make luminaries and empty plastic milk jugs to create "spirit jugs."
+4. Dig through your recycling bin for craft supplies.
+For your walkway, use tin cans to make luminarias and empty plastic milk jugs to create "spirit jugs."
 You can also craft bats from egg cartons and spiders from plastic water bottles.

-- If you're building a haunted mansion, shop for supplies locally at a nonprofit used building materials store.
+7. If you're building a haunted mansion, shop for supplies locally at a used-building-materials store, such as Habitat for Humanity ReStores.
 "They have fabulous haunted house type stuff like doors and windows that already look really old and used and creaky," says Colwell-Lipson.

 For more tips on earth-friendly Halloween crafts, games, costumes, and more, check out Green Halloween.